 Book links are affiliate Amazon links, meaning I make a small cut if you click and buy.
 I do think these products can help you be creative.

-This article touches a number of areas when it comes to being creative and finalizing your creative work.
+This article touches a number of areas when it comes to being creative, running an efficient creative process and finalizing your creative work.
 The content is based on interviews and my own experiences.
 Let’s be more creative, ship our work and get stuff done!

 Shipping creative work